sbt/junit-interface/README.txt

   +a  Turn off -a.
 Takes precedence over -a.

+  --ignore-runners=<COMMA-SEPARATED-STRINGS>  Ignore tests with a @RunWith
+      annotation if the Runner class name is contained in this list.
+The default value is "org.junit.runners.Suite".

   --tests=<REGEXPS>  Run only the tests whose names match one of the specified
       regular expressions (in a comma-separated list).
 Non-matched tests are ignored.
 Only individual test cases are matched, not test classes.
 Use